JustinHamerly/data-structures-and-algorithms/javascript/code-challenges/linked-list/README.md

   * Where the linked list is of a size 1
   * “Happy Path” where k is not at the end, but somewhere in the middle of the linked list

+### zipLists Function

+* two lists of equal lengths can zip together
+* two lists of different lengths (either first or second arugment being longer) can zip together
+* if both linked lists have no nodes, will return an empty linked list

 ## Approach & Efficiency

 I used the iterative approach for the includes method and the toString within the LinkedList class.

-for includes and toString - space is constant, time is O(n)
+for `.includes` and `.toString` - space is constant, time is O(n) `zipLists()` - space is constant, time is O(n)